StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 A Supervised learning algorithm which has computational models inspired by the structure and function of the human brain.
 This is composed of interconnected nodes (neurons) that process information using activation functions.
 * Effective for tasks involving complex patterns or relationships in data.
 Suitable for image recognition, natural language processing, and other tasks where feature engineering is challenging.
+* Select the number of neighbors 𝑘 after cross-validation to find the balance between overfitting and underfitting.
+Usually, a larger 𝑘 value reduces noise but makes the boundaries between classes less distinct.
+* Consider distance weighting so that nearer neighbors contribute more to the classification than more distant ones, which can enhance classification accuracy in cases where class boundaries are nuanced.

  <img width="500" alt="Neural Network" src="https://media.geeksforgeeks.org/wp-content/cdn-uploads/20230602113310/Neural-Networks-Architecture.png">